 But as well as demonstrating your commitment, you also get access to a whole wealth of information and new opportunities.
 B Corps are put in touch with one another and are able to share knowledge and build on each others’ successes.

 Kate says the best opportunity for B Corps to meet, share ideas and best practice, and to learn from fellow innovators is at the annual UK retreat.
-As well as incredible conversations, last year’s retreat involved wild swimming, running, yoga and meditation – great ways to bond.
+As well as incredible conversations, recent retreats have involved wild swimming, running, yoga, and meditation – great ways to bond.

-Simply Business received its B Corp accreditation in 2017, and we couldn't be prouder.
+Simply Business received its B Corp accreditation in 2017.
+We recertified in 2021 and we couldn't be prouder.

-Whether it’s giving back to the community through charity fundraising, or our dedicated team of people working out how we can minimise our impact on the environment – in ways both big and small – we’re driven to find new ways to support our workers, help others, and help preserve our world.
+Whether it’s giving back to the community through charity fundraising, or our dedicated team of people working out how we can minimise our impact on the environment, we’re driven to find new ways to support our workers, help others, and help preserve our world.

 You can read more about our efforts over at our social impact page.

-“Simply Business was a great company to work with – and for such a large organisation we expected the process to take longer than 3 months.” said Kate.
+“Simply Business was a great company to work with – and for such a large organisation we expected the process to take longer than three months,” said Kate.
 “It just shows that if you are already measuring your impact on your people and the planet, then the certification process doesn’t have to take that long!